kapresoft/kapresoft.github.io/_posts/java/2023-11-06-java-concatenating-streams.md

 mergedNumberStream.forEach(System.out::println);
 ```

+Whether dealing with streams of strings or integers, as shown above, _Stream.concat_ maintains a consistent approach, facilitating seamless stream merging regardless of the data type.

-### Combining Streams from Collections
+### Merging Streams from Collections and Arrays

-Often, streams are derived from collections.
-To merge two list streams, you can apply the same _Stream.concat_ method.
+Frequently, streams are derived from collections or arrays, and merging them follows the same principle:

 ```java
 List<String> list1 = List.of("Stream", "API");